-Construction of the proposed Project will take place up to 6 months and is expected to begin August 2017.
+Construction of the proposed Project will take place over approximately 6 months and is expected to begin in the spring of 2019.

 G. REQUIRED APPROVALS

 Following the County's certification of the Initial Study/Mitigated Negative Declaration and subsequent approval of the Project, San Mateo County will conclude their review and analysis of the proposed Project, and hold the required public hearings for the following permits, as well as other permits as determined throughout the environmental review and permitting process: